-NeuronUP launches NeuronUP Academy, a training academy geared towards professionals working in rehabilitation and cognitive stimulation.
+In 2018, NeuronUP launched NeuronUP Academy, a training academy geared towards professionals working in rehabilitation and cognitive stimulation.
 This initiative was born with the idea that neurorehabilitation professionals expand their knowledge by attending free training provided by national and international authorities in the field of rehabilitation and cognitive stimulation.

-This online academy is open to all professionals and students involved in processes of rehabilitation and cognitive stimulation and there will be exclusive training for NeuronUP users.
+This online academy is open to all professionals and students involved in processes of rehabilitation and cognitive stimulation.

 During the training sessions you will have open access to the top specialists in the field of rehabilitation and cognitive stimulation.
 You will also be able to ask them questions and participate in productive interprofessional discussions.

 Professor of Psychology and Neuroscience at Trinity College in Hartford, Connecticut.

 Skills of the therapists of children and adolescents